JMencius/Artex/README.md

 ## Installation
-Artex can operate in most modern operation system with Python environment.
+Artex is compatible with most modern operating systems that support a Python environment.
+However, only the _Linux_ operating system has been tested, and its use is recommended.

 ### Option 1.
 Build an conda virtural environment
 The `artex.yaml` file is also included in the release, which you can recreate the author's python environment using the following command.